A positive characterization of rational maps: Introduction

 In a mild generalization, we also consider disconnected surfaces.

-\begin{definition} A \emph{branched self-cover} $f \co (\Sigma,P) \righttoleftarrow$ is a (possibly disconnected) compact closed surface~$\Sigma$, a finite subset~$P \subset \Sigma$, and a map $f \co \Sigma\to\Sigma$ that \begin{itemize} \item is a branched covering map with branch values contained in~$P$, \item has (constant) degree greater than~$1$, \item maps $P$ to~$P$, and \item is a bijection on components of~$\Sigma$. \end{itemize} \end{definition} (The restriction to $\pi_0$-bijective maps avoids dynamically uninteresting cases.)
-A standard Euler characteristic argument shows that each component of~$\Sigma$ is either a sphere or a torus, and that in the torus case the branching is trivial.
+\begin{definition} A \emph{branched self-cover} $f \co (\Sigma,P) \righttoleftarrow$ is a (possibly disconnected) compact closed surface~$\Sigma$, a finite subset~$P \subset \Sigma$, and a map $f \co \Sigma\to\Sigma$ that \begin{itemize} \item is a branched covering map with branch values contained in~$P$, \item has constant degree greater than~$1$, \item maps $P$ to~$P$, and \item is a bijection on components of~$\Sigma$. \end{itemize} \end{definition} (The restriction to $\pi_0$-bijective maps avoids dynamically uninteresting cases.)
+A standard Euler characteristic argument shows that each component of~$\Sigma$ is either a sphere or a torus, and that in the torus case there is no branching.

 \begin{definition} For the purposes of this paper, a \emph{Riemann surface} $S = (\Sigma, \omega)$ is a topological surface~$\Sigma$, possibly disconnected or with boundary, and a conformal structure~$\omega$ on~$\Sigma$.
 A \emph{rational map} is a closed Riemann surface~$S$ and a conformal, $\pi_0$-bijective map $f \co S \righttoleftarrow$. \end{definition}